Sturgis Charter Public School

 A student who receives a failing grade for a course will be given the opportunity to retake the final examination for that course in the event that an improved score on the exam will be sufficient to produce a passing grade for the course.
 The exam will be scheduled at the school’s and the student’s mutual convenience during the summer following the failed course.
 It is assumed that the student will use the opportunity of the intervening time to receive tutoring or instruction or to engage in self study that will lead to a sufficiently improved score.
 Teachers will help students identify areas of the curriculum for particular concentration in their preparation for the exam to be retaken and the school will provide texts and other materials required.

-A student may submit a request for a schedule change only within the first five days of class.
-All schedule changes are made by the Assistant Principal or Principal.
+A student may submit a request for a schedule change within the first five days of class.
+All schedule changes should be requested through their school counselor .

 Withdrawal from a Course